Noon chai: Preparation

 Noon chai is traditionally made from green tea leaves, milk, salt and baking soda, and is usually cooked in a samavar.
-The leaves are boiled for about an hour with baking soda until it develops a burgundy colouration, then ice or cold water is added to "shock" it and make it stay that colour.
+The leaves are boiled for about an hour with baking soda until it develops a burgundy colouration, then ice or cold water is added to "quench" it and make it stay that colour.
 When milk is added, it combines with the burgundy to yield its signature pink colour.
 It is then aerated by ladling out some of it and pouring it back into the pot to incorporate tiny air bubbles into it, a process that yields a froth and that may take hours to do by hand.

 Sugar is not traditionally used in Kashmiri recipes, although newer commercial preparations in many restaurants around the world and tea stalls that serve Kashmiri cuisine may include sweeteners or exclude salt.
 In Pakistan, it is often served with sugar and nuts.